mtkopone/react-native-googlecast-v3/README.md

       @Override
       protected void onStart() {
         super.onStart();
-        CastManager.init(this);
+        com.reactnativegooglecastv3.CastManager.init(this);
       }

 # Usage

 #### Import

-    import CastButton, { GoogleCastV3 } from 'react-native-googlecastv3'
+    import CastButton, { GoogleCastV3 } from 'react-native-googlecast-v3'

     GoogleCastV3.appId // is your castAppId
     GoogleCastV3.namespace // is your castNamespace